BITSS/ACRE/docs/02-scope.md

 If there is no paper entry, create one.
 For this you will need to verify if a reproduction package exist in any of the steps outlined above (2-4).
 Here there will be two possible scenarios:

 - A reproduction package exists.
-In this case, the candidate paper becomes the declare paper and you can move onto the next section (read the paper).
+In this case, the candidate paper becomes the declared paper and you can move onto the next section (read the paper).
 - If no reproduction package exists, then you have the option to contact the original authors following the ACRE recommendations.
   - If authors are not contacted, you are asked to leave a record in the ACRE platform (as "original reproduction package is not available, and authors were not contacted"), and select a new candidate paper.
   - If authors are contacted, there are two possible results: